pagerange/session/README.md

 ### Installation

-You can download and install in your path manually, or you can install  using composer by adding a repositories section to composer.json:
+You can download and install in your path manually, or add a repositories section to composer.json:

 ```json